 Those looking for unique adventures will have plenty of activities they can book.

-Whether you’re visiting with your kids or not, you shouldn’t miss the chance to visit the fairytale Santa Claus Village, located 8 km North of Rovaniemi (you can get there easily by hopping on bus n.
-8).
+Whether you’re visiting with your kids or not, you shouldn’t miss the chance to visit the fairytale Santa Claus Village.

-Over there you can ship presents, letters and postcards from Santa Claus Main Post Office, so they will have the unique Arctic Circle postmark.
-There’s also an ongoing exhibition in the Christmas House, to learn about the holiday traditions in many Countries.
+There’s also an ongoing exhibition in the Christmas House, to learn about the holiday traditions in different Countries.

-If you still don’t know where to go in Europe in December, then consider visiting Abisko (Sweden).
+If you still don’t know where to go in winter in Europe, consider visiting Abisko (Sweden).

 This town in Swedish Lapland is located about 200 km into the Arctic Circle and is possibly the best place in the world to see the Northern Lights.